arjienx/izph-termux/README.md

 ```
 requirements:

+this only supports android 5++ to 11.
+android 12++ is not yet supported.

 termux app from github link.
 at least 100mb data/wifi access or vpn with working connection for 'repositories'.
 allow termux storage permission on install.